UAW LOCAL 4811 BYLAWS

 Section 1.
 The Local Union Joint Council shall consist of the Executive Board members of this Local Union, as well as the Head Stewards elected from each Campus.

-1. Each Campus Academic Student Employee Unit will elect a Campus Academic Student Employee Unit Chair and a Campus Academic Student Employee Unit Recording Secretary, who will serve as Joint Council Officers and shall count towards the Head Steward apportionment for that Campus Academic Student Employee Unit.
+Each Campus Academic Student Employee Unit will elect a Campus Academic Student Employee Unit Chair and a Campus Academic Student Employee Unit Recording Secretary, who will serve as Joint Council Officers and shall count towards the Head Steward apportionment for that Campus Academic Student Employee Unit.
 Each Campus Postdoctoral Scholar Unit will elect a Campus Postdoctoral Scholar Unit Chair and a Campus Postdoctoral Scholar Unit Recording Secretary, who will serve as Joint Council Officers and shall count towards the Head Steward apportionment for that Campus Postdoctoral Scholar Unit.
 Each Campus Academic Researcher Unit will elect a Campus Academic Researcher Unit Chair and a Campus Academic Researcher Unit Recording Secretary who will serve as Joint Council Officers and shall count towards the Head Steward apportionment for that Campus Academic Researcher Unit.

 Section 6.
 The Officers of the Joint Council shall be the regularly elected Officers of the Local Union.

 Section 7.
-It shall be the duty of each member of the Joint Council to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW and Local Union Bylaws, and in implementation of Campus and Local Union plans.
+It shall be the duty of each member of the Joint Council to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW and the Local Union Bylaws, and in the implementation of Campus and Local Union plans.

-Section 10.
+Section 11.
 Minutes will be taken of all Joint Council meetings by the Local Union Recording Secretary and shall be available to the Joint Council and the membership upon request.

 Section 12.
-In no case shall any member of the Joint Council cast more than one vote.
+In no case shall any member of the Joint Council cast more than one (1) vote.

 Section 13.
 Specific updates will be provided to the membership following Joint Council meetings.
 Such updates shall include a summary of resolutions, issues, campaigns, or other affairs relevant to the interests of the membership that were discussed at the associated Joint Council meeting.
-These updates shall be prepared and/or reviewed by the Local Union Recording Secretary and/or designees of their choosing who were in attendance.
+These updates shall be prepared and/or reviewed by the Local Union Recording Secretary, or by designees chosen by the Local Union Recording Secretary who were in attendance.

 Section 14.
 Every member in good standing shall be permitted to be present and observe Joint Council meetings, except the portions of those meetings regarding confidential personnel information, membership lists, grievances and legal matters.
 Attendees who are not elected members of the Joint Council shall not be entitled to vote and shall have a voice only when called upon.